azizkayumov/lctree/README.md

 use lctree::LinkCutTree;

 fn main() {
-    // We form a link-cut tree from a rooted tree with the following structure:
+    // We form a link-cut tree from the following rooted tree:
     //     0
     //    / \
     //   1   4